Energy

 Choosing the right smart plan can make a real difference to your bill.

-From a flat, 24-hour rate, to charging an EV or a solar battery or availing of free weekend energy - each one is designed with a particular household in mind.
+From a flat, 24-hour rate, to charging an EV or solar battery, using cheaper night rates or availing of free weekend energy, each plan type is designed with a particular household in mind.

-EV / Night Boost Plans Offers very low rates (e.g. 9c/kWh, 3am–5am) EV owners who charge their vehicle at night, solar battery owners Bord Gáis Energy, Electric Ireland, Energia, SSE Airtricity, Yuno Energy
+EV / Night Boost Plans Offers very low rates during specific overnight charging windows EV owners who charge their vehicle at night, solar battery owners Bord Gáis Energy, Electric Ireland, Energia, Flogas, SSE Airtricity, Yuno Energy

-Weekend Smart Plan Discounted rates for weekends Households at home for part of the weekend Bord Gáis Energy, SSE Airtricity
+Weekend Smart Plan Discounted or free electricity at certain times during Saturday or Sunday Households at home for part of the weekend Bord Gáis Energy, Electric Ireland, SSE Airtricity

-24-Hour Smart Plan Same rate at all times Those unsure of their usage habits; good for initial insight Electric Ireland, SSE Airtricity
+24-Hour Smart Plan Same rate at all times, with smart meter insights and accurate billing Those unsure of their usage habits; good for initial insight Bord Gáis Energy, Electric Ireland, Energia, Flogas, SSE Airtricity, Yuno Energy

-While there’s currently no smart plan explicitly marketed for solar battery owners, customers can use low night rates (e.g. as advertised in EV plans) to charge their home batteries and then use stored energy during peak times.
+While there’s currently no smart plan explicitly marketed for solar battery owners, customers can use low night rates, such as those advertised in EV or night boost plans, to charge their home batteries and then use stored energy during peak times.

 Switch and save on your energy bills